School Profile

 Enrolments

-If you wish to enrol your child at Cambridge PS, it is preferable that all enrolment queries for 2023 & 2024 please be emailed to the school Enrolments Officer:
+If you wish to enrol your child at Cambridge PS, it is preferable that all enrolment queries for 2025 & 2026 please be emailed attention to the school Enrolments Officer:

 E: [email protected]